Patient safety and health

 Important contribution to combating the coronavirus

 Galenica pharmacies are making an important contribution to combating the coronavirus.
 From mid-November 2020, the first of them offered both rapid antigen tests and PCR tests for coronavirus, and pharmacies have also been offering COVID-19 vaccinations since 2021.
-In 2021, the Galenica pharmacies carried out a total of more than 230,000 antigen, PCR and antibody tests and administered around 90,000 COVID-19 vaccinations.
+In 2022, Galenica pharmacies carried out around 88,000 antigen, PCR and antibody tests and administered over 47,000 COVID-19 vaccinations.

 - Quality management: the QMSs of the companies of the Galenica Group are regularly and systematically audited.